atoma-network/atoma-infer/README.md

 ![Atoma Logo](https://github.com/atoma-network/atoma-paged-attention/blob/main/assets/atoma-symbol.jpg)

 The Atoma Node Inference repository is a collection of optimized infrastructure for Large Language Models (LLMs) compute.
-We rely on highly optimized KV cache memory management software, through block pagination, such as [FlashAttention2](https://github.com/Dao-AILab/flash-attention).
+We rely on highly optimized KV cache memory management software, through block pagination, such as
+[PagedAttention](https://github.com/vllm-project/vllm) and [FlashAttention2](https://github.com/Dao-AILab/flash-attention).
 The codebase is mostly written in the Rust programming language, which leads to safe and highly optimized inference request scheduling, enhancing LLM inference serving.

 ## Features